programminghistorian/ph-submissions/en/drafts/originals/exploring-archived-web-solrwayback.md

 #### Linux/Mac

 To index your WARC files from the directory `solrwayback_package_5.4.2/indexing/warcs1` move to the directory `indexing` by running the following command in your terminal `cd ./indexing`.
 Afterwards run the command: `THREADS=2 ./warc-indexer.sh warcs1/*`.
 This will start the indexing process.

 #### Windows

-To index your WARC files from the directory `solrwayback_package_5.4.2/indexing/warcs1` move to the directory `indexing` by running the following command in your terminal `cd ./indexing` and here run the following bat-file in your terminal: `batch_warcs1_folder.bat`
+To index your WARC files from the directory `solrwayback_package_5.4.2/indexing/warcs1` move to the directory `indexing` by running the following command in your terminal `cd ./indexing` and here run the following bat-file in your terminal: `batch_warcs1_folder.bat`.
+This will start the indexing process.

 <div class="alert alert-warning">
   On Windows it is very important that you follow the directions above explicitly and move into the directory before you run the <code>.bat</code>-file.